American Airlines passenger: Blood was ‘running down my face’ after severe turbulence on flight - NewsBreak

 Hamilton, however, feels the airline should be penalized.

-“The fact they gave less than a minute warning to put on our seatbelt, they need to be held accountable for it,” Hamilton claimed.
+“The fact they gave less than a minute warning to put on our seatbelt, they need to be held accountable for it,” Hamilton claimed.8 hospitalized after plane hits ‘unexpected turbulence,’ makes emergency landing in Alabama

 Hamilton was also checked by fire-rescue team upon landing, having suffered a small cut on his head.
 For his troubles, Hamilton said the airline offered a $12 meal voucher and AAdvantage miles — which wasn’t good enough, in his opinion.